Shikoku vs Shiloh Shepherd: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Shikoku and Shiloh Shepherd.
 Shikoku has moderate grooming needs, while Shiloh Shepherd requires high (plush or smooth coat) maintenance.
 Professional grooming costs reflect these differences: Shikoku owners typically spend $200-$400 annually on grooming, compared to $400-$800 for Shiloh Shepherd.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+The at-home grooming stack: brushing, bathing, nail care, dental care.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners